-- Dartford Primary Academy will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up-to-date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One of KCSIE 2023 as appropriate.

-- Parents/carers can obtain a copy of the Dartford Primary Academy Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the Dartford Primary Academy website: https://dartfordprimary.org.uk/. - The policy forms part of our development plan and will be reviewed annually by the Academy Board who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and Principal will ensure regular reporting on safeguarding activity and systems to the Academy Board.
-The governing body will not receive details of individual pupil's situations or identifying features of families as part of their oversight responsibility.
+- Dartford Primary Academy will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and/or Annex A of KCSIE 2023 as appropriate. - The policy forms part of our development plan and will be reviewed annually by the DSL and Principal who have responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead (DSL) will ensure the Academy Board receives regular reporting on safeguarding activity and systems.
+They will not receive details of individual children's situations or identifying features of families as part of their oversight responsibility.